navin-moorthy/Pico-CTF-2017-Write-Up/cryptography/broadcast/README.md

 n3 = 1204664380009414697639782865058772653140636684336678901863196025928054706723976869222235722439176825580211657044153004521482757717615318907205106770256270292154250168657084197056536811063984234635803887040926920542363612936352393496049379544437329226857538524494283148837536712608224655107228808472106636903723
 ```

 Another RSA challenge.
 This time we have number of group messages, encrypted with the same small exponent (e).
-After doing a little bit of googling, I've found that Hastad's Broadcast Attack is able to break this encryption.
+After doing a little bit of googling, I've found thatThis challenge involves the RSA Hastad's Broadcast Aattack is able to break this encryption.
 You can read more about it  [here](http://crypto.stanford.edu/~dabo/papers/RSA-survey.pdf), at chapter 4.2.

 _If three parties participating in the same system encrypt the same message m using the same public exponent e=3, although perhaps different modulus n1, n2, and n3, then one can easily compute m from the three cipher texts._